frycast/SQL_course/README.md

 ## Beginner R tutorial

+R is covered in 4-day course, though we may have time for some R material during the 2-day course, depending on the audience.
 For beginner R programmers, day 4 may move a bit fast.
 This tutorial (by [SwirlStats](https://swirlstats.com/students.html)) will help you get prepared (or brush up).
 Right-click (or control-click) the link below, and choose 'save link as'.
 This will download the R script.
 Once downloaded, open the script in RStudio.

 * [Beginner R tutorial (R script)](https://github.com/frycast/SQL_course/raw/master/R/intro-to-R.R)